PORT-AU-PRINCE, Haiti | The door to Billy Forge’s home displays a Biblical verse from Isaiah 22:22:

 “You have people playing football, you have people riding bikes,” said Vaval standing in the park.
 “So it really became what it used to be.”

 It’s difficult to gauge how long it will take to relocate the remaining tent camp residents, said Leonard Doyle, IOM spokesman in Haiti.
 “Champs de Mars will take up to six months alone.”

 The pace of moving people out of the camps has slowed as the cases become more difficult — they either have no relatives to live with or homes that can be repaired.
 But with more funds and donors, the tempo could increase again, Doyle added.

 Back at Champs de Mars, Forge says he’s still waiting for his $500 voucher to move out of the camp.
 “We’re just waiting” to start a normal life again, he said.

-Related Resource: See our first dispatch from Port-au-Prince and a slide show of the city.
+Related Resource: See our first dispatch from Port-au-Prince and photos of the recovering city.

 All this week on the NewsHour’s website, we’re posting reports on rebuilding efforts and health issues two years after Haiti’s earthquake.